Sir-Kuhnhero/eslab-task2-newTest/docs/source/scheduling_algorithms.md

 #### Handling Task Completion and Deadlines

 - The end time of each task is calculated based on its Worst-Case Execution Time (WCET).
-If a task's completion time exceeds its deadline, it is marked as a missed deadline.
+If a task's completion time exceeds its deadline, it is marked as a missed deadline and tasks dependent on it that have already scheduled have to be removed from the schedule.
 The algorithm continues this process until all tasks are scheduled.

 This method maximizes the utilization of available time before their deadlines, while allowing tasks with earlier deadlines to be handled with the flexibility provided by scheduling tasks with later deadlines first.
 The LDF algorithm is particularly useful in scenarios where tasks with later deadlines are more critical or have higher priority for completion.